jezhumble/berkeley-hills-redlining.github.io/index.md

 sell to a Negro and ruin this fine district, I’ll close up and get out of the real estate business.'"
 [4]

-While the Fair Housing Act (Title VII of the Civil Rights Act of 1968) outlaws housing discrimination, the effects of housing discrimination are still visible: "Those areas that were labeled desirable on the HOLC maps remain the most sought-after real estate in Berkeley,
+While the Fair Housing Act (Title VIII of the Civil Rights Act of 1968) outlaws housing discrimination, the effects of housing discrimination are still visible: "Those areas that were labeled desirable on the HOLC maps remain the most sought-after real estate in Berkeley,